Springworks/into.swift/README.md

 ###### WeakSingleton
 When you bind anything you can cast to `AnyObject` (i.e. classes) you can also use WeakSingleton bindings.
+If you try to bind anything else it will be bound as a Singleton instead.
 It will keep a weak reference to the instance and as long as anyone else is holding a strong reference it will be kept.
 When the last strong reference is deleted the instance will be removed and the memory released.